Wendy Williams’ Lifetime Biopic Reportedly Set To Reveal Dark Secrets About Her Life

 The report reveals that the movie will be called Just Wendy and will detail her struggle with cocaine abuse, as well as her “sex romps,” the fat-shaming she had to endure from her own family members, and a “never-before” told story about date rape by a chart-topping artist in the music industry.

-Source tell TMZ that Wendy’s current messy divorce with longtime husband, Kevin Hunter Sr. will also be apart of the film, as well as her relationship with Mo’Nique, and the racism and sexism she’s experienced in Hollywood as she’s scratched and clawed for her successful career in radio and on television.
+Source tell TMZ that Wendy’s current messy divorce with longtime husband Kevin Hunter Sr. will also be a part of the film, as well as her relationship with Mo’Nique, and the racism and sexism she’s experienced in Hollywood as she’s scratched and clawed for her successful career in radio and on television.

 There are going to be at least two different actresses who will play Wendy at various ages in her life, but those actresses have yet to be named, as production is reportedly trying to find an unknown actress for the part.